The health and safety of our residents and families is our highest priority.

 Residents are encouraged to remain in their rooms.
 If the resident leaves their room, they should wear a face covering or face mask; perform hand hygiene, limit movement in the facility and perform social distancing.

-Implement Standard and Transmission-Based Precaution including use of N95 mask.
+Implement Standard and Transmission-Based Precaution including use of N95 mask or other respirators.

 Signs posted for direction of PPE to use in residents on Transmission Based Precaution